-The most common form of hyperthyroidism is Graves disease, so named for the Irish physician, Robert Graves, who first recognized the condition in 1834 [7; 37].
-Graves disease occurs more frequently in women than in men and most commonly in patients between 20 and 40 years of age, although it can develop at any time of life.
-Because Graves disease tends to be seen in families, it was first believed to have a genetic etiology; however, it is now thought that a genetic susceptibility is triggered by an infectious cause (e.g., viral infection) [7; 37; 38].
+The most common form of hyperthyroidism is Graves disease, so named for the Irish physician, Robert Graves, who first recognized the condition in 1834 [7; 27].
+Graves disease occurs more frequently in women than in men and in individuals 30 years of age and older, although it can develop at any time of life.
+Because Graves disease tends to be seen in families, it was first believed to have a genetic etiology; however, it is now thought that a genetic susceptibility is triggered by an infectious cause (e.g., viral infection) [7; 27].